ja-guzzle/docs/docs/how_to_guides/Processing/Processing.md

 | 4  | Alidia Duiguid     | Female | 1987-11-08 | 87962  | Y                 | {{current_timestamp}} | {{current_timestamp}} | 2019-11-15 18:55:01.0 |                       | default | sg       |
 | 5  | Lindon Corradini   | Male   | 1998-07-20 | 90729  | Y                 | {{current_timestamp}} | {{current_timestamp}} | 2019-11-15 18:55:01.0 |                       | default | sg       |
 ```
-- Here the history column is name and gender column. so it will create a new record for those record which has changed in name and gender column. in this example, it is id 1 and 2. for id 3 there is a change in birthdate and salary column but it is not a history column so guzzle will not create a new record for id 3 it will update the latest value in the existing target record.
+- Here the history column is name and gender column. so it will create a new record for those record which has changed in name and gender column. in this example, it is id 1 and 2. for id 3 there is a change in birthdate and salary column but it is not a history column so Guzzle will not create a new record for id 3 it will update the latest value in the existing target record.
 - Incremental operation is True, Guzzle will  mark target records that are not present in the source as inactive using is_record_present_flag framework column.

 ### Example 6